SuperpowersCorp/refactorio/README.md

 - [ ] Sort out issue with `Control.Lens` not being available in installed executable
 - [ ] Update traversals to point at [(SrcSpan, a)]
-- [ ] Seek guidance on CT/lenses from the pros
+- [ ] Seek guidance from the pros on
+  - [ ] CT/lenses
+  - [ ] Cool lens tricks that might be applicable
 - [ ] Add `-f`/`--fmap` option for modifing `a`s
 - [ ] Add `-s`/`--smap` option for modifing the SrcSpan's
   - [ ] Text ?